Ginfung/constraintAnalysis/README.md

 To summary, this project accepts a feature model, as well as some attributes of features, and returns which feature should be implemented.

 ## Methods
+### Feature fetch and translation
+SPLOT(splot-research.org) has a open feature model repository.
+All models in this project are fetched from this repository.
+In the SPLOT repository, feature models are expressed in SXFM language.
+To parse it, I apply the parser provided by this repository.

+After parsing the feature models, I can get all the leaf features.
+They are the arguments to be determined.
+In the "E-Shop" example, arguments include: Catalogue, BankTransfer, CreditCard, HighSecurity, Standard and Search.

 ## Results